DenTelezhkin/DTTableViewManager/README.md

 You can also use UIView subclasses for headers and footers.

-For more detailed look at mapping in DTTableViewManager, check out dedicated *[Mapping wiki page](https://github.com/DenHeadless/DTTableViewManager/wiki/Mapping)*.
+For more detailed look at mapping in DTTableViewManager, check out dedicated *[Mapping wiki page](https://github.com/DenHeadless/DTTableViewManager/wiki/Mapping-and-registration)*.

-### DTModelStorage
+## DTModelStorage

 [DTModelStorage](https://github.com/DenHeadless/DTModelStorage/) is a framework, that provides storage classes for `DTTableViewManager`.
 By default, storage property on `DTTableViewManager` holds a `MemoryStorage` instance.

+### MemoryStorage

 `MemoryStorage` is a class, that manages UITableView models in memory.
 It has methods for adding, removing, replacing, reordering table view models etc. You can read all about them in [DTModelStorage repo](https://github.com/DenHeadless/DTModelStorage#memorystorage).
 Basically, every section in `MemoryStorage` is an array of `SectionModel` objects, which itself is an object, that contains optional header and footer models, and array of table items.